wireservice/lookup/README.md

 # lookup

-A repository of journalist's lookup tables.
-Designed for programmatic access using tools such as [agate-lookup](https://github.com/wireservice/agate-lookup).
+A repository of lookup tables for journalists.
+Designed for programmatic access using tools such as [agate-lookup](https://github.com/wireservice/agate-lookup) (Python) and [lookupr](https://github.com/wireservice/lookupr) (R).

 Anyone may contribute a lookup table by sending a pull request to this repository.